0cjs/sedoc/EE/tools/soldering.md

 - Thoroughly tin tip, leaving lots of solder on it, before first use and before putting iron back in stand.
 Wipe when removing from stand. [jre-sol05]
-- For conical tip, use edge in preferent to point (where room) for better heat transfer.
+- For conical tip, use edge in preference to point (where room) for better heat transfer.
 - Primary heat transfer is _through solder_.
 Use blob of fresh solder on tip to help heat transfer, but not to solder the work.
 Solder bonding the work should be melted on the work itself, not on the iron.
 - Generally no need to remove solder from holes when re-soldering;
   just cut off device and remove pins. [jre-sol09]
+- Good info on tip construction and life in HakkoUSA Knowledge Base article [How to Maximize Soldering Iron Tip Life][hkb-10322].

 Desoldering ([jre-sol10]):
 - Iron: